As an Amazon Associate I earn from qualifying purchases.

-- You can use all-purpose flour or a mixture of all-purpose and whole wheat.
+- Whole wheat flour: you can use all-purpose flour or a mixture of all-purpose and whole wheat.

-- Do not use old-fashioned oats in this recipe.
+- Quick oats: do not use old-fashioned oats in this recipe.
 If you don’t have quick oats, pulse 1 cup of old-fashioned oats in a food processor a few times until it is a fine texture.

-- I like to fill 12 muffin wells and then add 1/2 cup of chocolate chips to the other half of the batter.
+- Chocolate chips: I like to fill 12 muffin wells and then add ½ cup of chocolate chips to the other half of the batter.